Nurse Licensure Compact

-The Nurse Licensure Compact (NLC) is an agreement that allows mutual recognition (reciprocity) of a nursing license between member U.S. states ("compact states").
+The Nurse Licensure Compact (NLC) is an agreement that allows for the mutual recognition (reciprocity) of nursing licenses between member U.S. states ("compact states").
 Enacted into law by the participating states, the NLC allows a nurse who is a legal resident of and possesses a nursing license in a compact state (their "home state") to practice in any of the other compact states (the "remote states") without obtaining additional licensure in the remote states.
-It applies to both registered and practical nurses and is also referred to as a multi-state license.
+It applies to both registered and practical nurses and is also referred to as a multistate license.

 Per the NLC rules, nurses who are licensed in and legal residents of a compact state may not hold licenses from other compact states – that is, they can only hold one compact state license at a time, which must be from their home state, and a nurse temporarily practicing in a remote state retains their license in their home state.
-However, if a nurse changes their primary state of residence from one compact state to another compact state, they must transfer their license by applying for licensure by endorsement in the new home state; upon issuance of the new home state license, the license from the former home state is inactivated.
+However, if a nurse changes their primary state of residence from one compact state to another, they must transfer their license by applying for licensure by endorsement in the new home state; upon issuance of the new home state license, the license from the former home state is inactivated.

 A license obtained in a compact state that is not one's state of legal residency is not recognized by the other compact members, so nurses who are legal residents of non-compact states must obtain licenses for each compact state in which they wish to practice.

+History

+In 1997, the National Council of State Boards of Nursing (NCSBN) proposed a mutual-recognition licensure model to address concerns that traditional single-state licensing was overly restrictive and economically inefficient.
+The proposal culminated in the 1999 release of the Nurse Licensure Compact (NLC), with the first states joining in 2000.

+Several states and organizations expressed reservations regarding the NLC, citing concerns over the erosion of local regulatory control, potential losses in licensing fee revenue, and discrepancies in disciplinary standards and background check protocols.
+In response, the NCSBN began revising the framework between 2014 and 2015, resulting in the Enhanced Nurse Licensure Compact (eNLC).
+Approved by NCSBN members in 2015, this updated version implemented 11 uniform licensure requirements, such as mandatory federal criminal background checks and standardized disciplinary provisions.
+Adoption by states began in 2016, and the eNLC became effective in early 2018, superseding the original NLC model.